jmvlangen/modular-method-package/database/Bennett-Chen-2012.rst

    True

-The splitting character should be the product of the non trivial character modulo 4 and the non trivial characte modulo 3.
+The splitting character should be the product of the non trivial character modulo 4 and the non trivial character modulo 3.

 ::